Computing Brascamp-Lieb Constants through the lens of Thompson Geometry: Introduction

 \subsection{Summary of contributions}

-The main contributions of this paper are as follows: \begin{enumerate} \item We propose a fixed-point approach for computing Brascamp-Lieb constants that is obtained by analyzing the first-order optimality conditions of the geodesically convex problem~\eqref{eq:F}. \item We analyze the proposed approach and derive non-asymptotic guarantees on its convergence.
-Specifically, we study a regularized variant of our fixed-point approach that solves the original problem~\eqref{eq:F} to $\epsilon$-accuracy with an iteration complexity of $O \Big( \log \big( \frac{1}{\epsilon},\frac{\Delta}{\delta^{3/2}} ,\sqrt{d}, \frac{1}{R}\big) \Big)$.
-Here, $d, \delta, \Delta, R$\footnote{Note that the constants $\delta, \Delta, R$ are not necessary independent of each other.
+The main contribution of this work is a novel geometric lens on Brascamp-Lieb constants, which relies on a Finsler geometry on the manifold of positive definite matrices, induced by the Thompson part metric.
+Specifically, our contributions are as follows: \begin{enumerate} \item We propose fixed-point approaches for computing Brascamp--Lieb constants of feasible data that is obtained by analyzing the first-order optimality conditions of the geodesically convex problem~\eqref{eq:F}. \item We analyze the proposed approach and derive non-asymptotic guarantees on its convergence for simple input data.
+Specifically, we study a regularized variant of our fixed-point approach that solves the original problem~\eqref{eq:F} to $\epsilon$-accuracy with $O \Big( \log \big( \frac{1}{\epsilon},\frac{\Delta}{\delta^{3/2}} ,\sqrt{d}, \frac{1}{R}\big) \Big)$ iterations.
+Here, $d, \delta, \Delta, R$\footnote{Note that the constants $\delta, \Delta, R$ are not necessarily independent of each other.
 In particular, to be more precise, we should write $R(\delta)$, to indicate that $R$ may depend on $\delta$.
 However, to keep notation simple, we write just $R$.} are constants, which depend on the input datum $(\Ac,\vw)$ only. \end{enumerate} Our analysis leverages the Thompson part metric on the manifold of positive definite matrices to model convergence of the fixed-point iteration.
-To our knowledge, this is the first work that analyzes the computation of Brascamp-Lieb constants via Thompson geometry.
-We note that a similar Finslerian lens can be employed to understand other Picard iterations arising from problem~\ref{eq:F}.
+To our knowledge, this is the first work that analyzes the computation of Brascamp--Lieb constants via Thompson geometry.
+We note that a similar Finslerian lens can be employed to understand other Picard iterations arising from problem~\eqref{eq:F}.
 We discuss this observation in more detail below.
 Our proof techniques build on ideas from nonlinear Perron-Frobenius theory~\citep{lemmens_nussbaum_2012}, and may be of independent interest for related problems.
 Moreover, the simplicity of our approach and its ease of implementation make it attractive for applications.
+However, a key limitation of our approach is the difficulty of choosing a good initialization in practice, which relies on an efficient construction of the parameters $\delta, \Delta$.
+At present, we do not know of such a construction.
+We will discuss this limitation in detail in sections~\ref{sec:delta} and~\ref{sec:discussion}.